advanced-cropper/vue-advanced-cropper/README.md

 ---

-:fire: **HEADS UP!** You're currently looking at the branch for Vue 2.
-For the Vue 3 branch, [please check out the `vue-next` branch](https://github.com/advanced-cropper/vue-advanced-cropper/tree/vue-next).
+:fire: **HEADS UP!** You're currently looking at the branch for Vue 3.
+For the Vue 2, [please check out `master` branch](https://github.com/advanced-cropper/vue-advanced-cropper).

 ---